 Bid consolidation and ranking

-- After closing the auction, all received bids are evaluated
+- Once the auction has closed, all received bids are evaluated

 - Only bids that are above the reserve price are considered valid